-- No cash flow statement has been presented for the company as it has availed of the exemption available to qualifying entities under Section 1.12 (b) of FRS102. - Related Party Transactions are not disclosed (Section 33).
+- No cash flow statement has been presented for the company as it has availed of the exemption available to qualifying entities under Section 1.12 (b) of FRS102. - Related Party Transactions are not disclosed in line with the exemption set out in section 33.1A of FRS102.